-Buying real estate can be exciting, but as soon as you mention HST — the excitement fades and the confusion sets in.
-We’re here to clear the air surrounding HST and real estate.
+We’re here to clear the air surrounding the HST rebate in Ontario and your Toronto real estate purchase.
+Buying Toronto real estate can be exciting, but as soon as you mention HST — the excitement fades and the confusion sets in.
+When it comes to the HST rebate form for a rental property we’ve got you covered.

 Harmonized Sales Tax (HST) was implemented in Ontario in 2010, which raised the tax on new homes to 13% (HST).
 To help homeowners deal with the growing cost of buying a new home, the HST rebate program was introduced to reimburse buyers for a portion of the additional new home tax.